 \((0,0)\): A scalar.
 Shankland’s singlet: A single subspace with eigenvalue multiplicity \(2\cdot 0+1=1\).

 \((\frac{1}{2},\frac{1}{2})\): A single four-vector index.
-Shankland’s singlet and triplet: two subspaces \(0, 1\) with multiplicities 1 and 3.
+Shankland’s singlet and a triplet: two subspaces \(0, 1\) with multiplicities 1 and 3.

 \((\frac{1}{2},0)\oplus (0,\frac{1}{2})\): A full single spinor index.
 Shankland’s doublet and its antidoublet: \(\frac{1}{2}, \frac{1}{2}\) subspaces with multiplicites 2 and 2.